lukegibbins/all-the-beans/README.md

 open up the .sln file in Visual Studio

-go to Tools >> NuGet package manager >> package manager console >> run the following commands in the console to seed the database:
+go to Tools >> NuGet package manager >> package manager console >> run the following command in the console to seed the database:

 - add-migration seed-database -Context BeanContext
-- update-database -Context BeanContext

 start project with or without debugging after migrations have been complete